Henry III of Nassau-Breda

-Count Henry III of Nassau-Dillenburg-Dietz (12 January 1483, Siegen – 14 September 1538, Breda), Lord (from 1530 Baron) of Breda, Lord of the Lek, of Dietz, etc. was a count of the House of Nassau.
+Count Henry III of Nassau-Dillenburg-Dietz (12 January 1483 – 14 September 1538), Lord (from 1530 Baron) of Breda, Lord of the Lek, of Dietz, etc. was a count of the House of Nassau.

-He was the son of Count John V of Nassau-Dillenburg and Elisabeth of Hesse-Marburg.
+He was born in Siegen, the son of Count John V of Nassau-Dillenburg and Elisabeth of Hesse-Marburg.
 His younger brother was William I, Count of Nassau-Siegen (the father of William the Silent).

 Career

 In 1499 Henry's uncle, count Engelbert II, invited Henry to the Burgundian Netherlands as his heir.
 He travelled with Philip the Handsome to Castile in 1501-1503.
 Upon the death of his uncle in 1504 Henry inherited the Nassau possessions in the Netherlands, including the wealthy lordship of Breda in the duchy of Brabant.
 The next year he was chosen a knight of the Golden Fleece.
 He again travelled to Spain in 1505-1506.
 He became a close confidant of the young Charles V as well as his Chamberlain (1510), becoming his Upper Chamberlain upon the death of William of Croÿ-Chièvres in 1521.
 The good relations between Charles and Henry is evident in the fact that Charles did not name a new Upper Chamberlain after Henry's death.
 Henry was named Grand Huntsman of Brabant, a position at court he held until the end of his life.

 In 1519 he was part of the delegation that had Charles chosen king of the Romans.
 He was also prominently present at Charles' coronation to Emperor in Bologna in 1530.
 He was a member of the Privy Council of Charles since 1515 and of the Privy Council of Archduchess Margaret of Austria between 1525-1526.
 He temporarily served as Stadtholder of the conquered parts of Guelders and was Stadtholder of Holland and Zeeland between 1515 and 1521.
 Henry was again in Spain between 1522 and 1530 (accompanying Charles) and in 1533-1534 (with his wife and son).